-The Tesla Model X has received an update headlined by some dramatic interior changes and a new Plaid tri-motor flagship.
+The update is headlined by some dramatic interior changes and a new Plaid tri-motor flagship.

 The company says the futuristic wheel offers “the ultimate focus on driving: no stalks, no shifting.
 With a stalkless steering yoke, you can enjoy both the best car to drive, and the best car to be driven in”.